Canonical variables based numerical schemes for hybrid plasma models with kinetic ions and massless electrons: Introduction

 In this work, the two $xpA$ formulations we investigate numerically are with different gauges of the vector potential.
 In the first $xpA$ formulation (or formulation I), the Weyl gauge is chosen for the vector potential, while in the second $xpA$ formulation (or formulation II), a different gauge is used due to that the electron pressure term is a gradient term in the isothermal and adiabatic electrons cases.
 The characteristics of Vlasov equation in $xpA$ formulations constitute canonical Hamiltonian systems, for which symplectic methods~\cite{Feng, HLW} and discrete gradient methods~\cite{DIS} can be used to solve.
-However, in $xvB$ and $xpA$ formulations pushing particle is more complicated due to the complex electric field ${\mathbf E}$ depending on all the particles in the Ohm's law, which is quite common in various hybrid models~\cite{1, kaltsas}.
+However, in $xvB$ and $xvA$ formulations pushing particle is more complicated due to the complex electric field ${\mathbf E}$ depending on all the particles in the Ohm's law, which is quite common in various hybrid models~\cite{1, kaltsas}.
 In~\cite{Winske} and some references therein, updating particles using the canonical momentum is introduced, but the relation of the electron pressure term with the gauge in the isothermal and adiabatic electron cases is not mentioned.
 This idea of changing the gauge used can also be applied to the $xvA$ formulation investigated in~\cite{chacon1} with the anti-symmetric bracket presented in appendix~\ref{eq:xvAbracket} and relativistic hybrid models~\cite{rehy}.

 Our discretizations follow the recent developments of structure-preserving methods for models in plasma physics with the aim of having better long term numerical behaviours.
 Fully discrete structure-preserving particle-in-cell methods for the Vlasov--Maxwell equations have been proposed in~\cite{DECVM, Qincanonical} using the finite difference methods in the framework of discrete exterior calculus~\cite{DEC}, and in~\cite{hevm, GEMPIC, frame} using the finite element methods in the framework of finite element exterior calculus~\cite{FEEC}.
-In~\cite{DECVM, hevm, GEMPIC, frame} the time discretizations are done using the Hamiltonian splitting methods firstly proposed in~\cite{ha1} with a correction provided in~\cite{ha2, ha3}.
 For electrostatic hybrid plasma simulations, structure preserving algorithms have been constructed in~\cite{qinxiao}.